Who makes inroads?

 inroads Executive Director

-the needs and expertise of network members and the Steering Committee to make sure that vision and
+the needs and expertise of network members and the Steering Committee to ensure the network vision and

 agenda is relevant to members and practically useful for ending the stigma and discrimination

 associated with abortion.
-When planning for activities and processes, Katie works with team to remain
+When planning activities and processes, Katie works with the team to remain

 grounded in the purpose of this network and making sure our processes are aligned with the network

 values.
-She is responsible for strategic program management, providing key oversight and design
+She is responsible for strategic program management and providing key oversight and design

 strategy for inroads systems, programs, processes and tools.
 Katie leads inroads external partnerships,

 including donor relationships and inroads’ presence at conferences and events, and authors opinions and editorials for publications.
 Katie sits on the inroads Steering